Stephan Ludwig Roth: Execution

-Reactions to his execution
+Aftermath

 Hungarian officials

 Just after the conclusion of Roth's trial on 11 May, Csányi was removed as Plenipotentiary Government Commissioner of Transylvania and replaced with József Szentiványi.
 Although Csányi technically moved up governmental ranks by becoming Minister of Transport, it has been speculated that he left Transylvania as soon as the execution was carried out out of fear.
 Also, several judges of the Klausenburg court martial, including the public prosecutor Miklós Krizbai, resigned, as evident by a letter from Countess Wass, which stated "yesterday's event made such a great impression...members of the blood court have submitted their resignations."

 Bem quickly issued a public declaration, which was addressed to the members of the Hungarian court-martial.
 He was indignant after learning that his amnesty was disrespected by the courts.
 He argued that he had not received information about the trial in order to implement a measure to prevent his execution, and that if he had, he would have prevented the execution.
 He stated this on the grounds that courts like the one against Roth's were only used for robbers, arsonists, and the like, and wrote to Kossuth stating that Hungarian freedom meant genuine freedom and that they needed to show the people that the Austrian government was not noble.
 Afterwards, he tried to make amends with the Roth case and had Roth's sequestered assets unsealed and given to his heirs.

 János Duschek, a court-martial, after hearing about Roth's death from Maager's rant, assured the Saxons that the execution left an unpleasant impression on the government as they saw the reprehensibility of the martial law, and decreed its repeal.
 However, the repeal did not come immediately.
 This was mostly due to Sebő Vukovics taking over as Minister of Justice: he reduced the number of court-martials and urged public prosecutors to keep the laws established by the National Assembly in mind, eventually abolishing mixed court-martials, which muddled the process of getting the repeal actually in place.